hustcer/nushell.github.io/.ebook-pub/commands/ast.md

 ## Parameters

-- `pipeline`: the pipeline to print the ast for
+- `pipeline`: The pipeline to print the ast for.
 - `--json`: serialize to json
 - `--minify`: minify the nuon or json output